vilya/ply-parsing-perf/README.md

 --------

-We measure performance by using each of the parsers to load a PLY file and populate a simply polygon mesh structure.
+We measure performance by using each of the parsers to load a PLY file and populate a simple polygon mesh structure.
 We do this for every file the user specifies on the command line.

 The mesh structure that we're populating is: